2 min read

 Liability Claims for Passengers

-Unlike the drivers involved in a car accident, passengers are rarely found at fault since they were not in control of any vehicles at the time of the accident.
-Therefore, as a passenger, you are likely to have a claim against either the driver of the vehicle you were riding in, or the driver of the other vehicle.
-However, it is also possible to get caught in the middle of a fight for liability if the insurance companies covering the drivers cannot agree on who was at fault.
-This could delay your ability to seek compensation for your liability claim.
+• However, you could get caught in the middle of a liability fight if the insurance companies covering the drivers cannot agree on who was at fault.
+This could delay your ability to seek compensation for your claim.
 This fight may also mean you will be asked to provide recorded statements to multiple insurers, attend an independent medical examination, or otherwise provide information to help determine the facts of the accident and the extent of damages.